-P HASE Management Trajectory: RIGOR TRAJECTORY: P HASE 4 (D AYS 61-90) ROUTINES FOR DISCOURSE 12.
-Engaged Small Group Work: Maximize the learning for every student during group work: • Deliver explicit step-by-step instructions for group work: • Make the group tasks visible/easily observable (e.g., a handout to fill in, notes to take, product to build, etc.) • Create a role for every person (with each group no larger than the number of roles needed to accomplish the tasks at hand). • Give timed instructions, with benchmarks for where the group should be after each time window • Monitor the visual evidence of group progress • Check in on each group every 5-10 minutes to monitor progress • Verbally enforce individual & group accountability: • "You are five minutes behind; get on track." • "Brandon: focus."
+P HASE MANAGEMENT TRAJECTORY: RIGOR TRAJECTORY: Рназе 4 (Days 61-90) Routines for Discourse 12.
+Engaged Small Group Work: Maximize the learning for every student during group work: Deliver explicit step-by-step instructions for group work: Make the group tasks visible/easily observable (e.g., a handout to fill in, notes to take, product to build, etc.) Create a role for every person (with each group no larger than the number of roles needed to accomplish the tasks at hand).
+Give timed instructions, with benchmarks for where the group should be after each time window Monitor the visual evidence of group progress Check in on each group every 5-10 minutes to monitor progress Verbally enforce individual &amp; group accountability: "You are five minutes behind; get on track."
+"Brandon: focus."
 D STUDENT DISCOURSE 101 9.
-Re-teaching 201-Guided Discourse: Let students unpack their own errors &amp; build a solution • Show-Call: post student work (either an exemplar or incorrect response) &amp; ask students to identify why that answer is correct/incorrect • Stamp the understanding: "What are the keys to remember when solving problems like these?" or "Can someone give me a rule?"
-(Students use their own words) • Give them At-bats: give students opportunities to practice with your guidance 10.
-Universal Prompts: Push the thinking back on the students through universal prompts that could be used at any point: Provide wait time after posing challenging questions Pre-call: let a student who needs more time know you're calling him/her next • Roll back the answer: repeat the wrong answer back to the student (give student time to think and you time to build a plan!) • Ask universal prompts to push the student to elaborate: "Tell me more."
-"What makes you think that?"
-"How do you know?"
-"What makes you think that?"
-"What makes you think that?"
-"What makes you think that?"
-"Kep neutral/manage your tell: don't reveal the right/wrong answers 11.
+Re-teaching 201-Guided Discourse: Let students unpack their own errors &amp; build a solution Show-Call: post student work (either an exemplar or incorrect response) &amp; ask students to identify why that answer is correct/incorrect Stamp the understanding: "What are the keys to remember when solving problems like these?" or "Can someone give me a rule?"
+(Students use their own words) Give them At-bats: give students opportunities to practice with your guidance 10.
+Universal Prompts: Push the thinking back on the students through universal prompts that could be used at any point: Previde wait time after posing challenging questions Pre-call: let a student who needs more time know you're calling him/her next Roll back the answer: repeat the wrong answer back to the student (give student time to think and you time to build a plan!)
+Ask universal prompts to push the student to elaborate: "How do you know?"
+"Why is that important?"
+Close the loop: after correcting their error, go back to students with wrong answers to have them revise their answers 11.
 Habits of Discussion: Teach and model for students the habits that strengthen class conversation: Keep neutral/manage your tell: don't reveal the right/wrong answer through your reaction to the student response.
-Agree/Build off of: "I agree withand I'd like to add" Disagree respectfully: "While I agree with [this part of your argument], I disagree with and I'd like to add"
+Agree/Build off of: "I agree with and I'd like to add" Disagree respectfully: "While I agree with [this part of your argument], I disagree with I would argue